-The health and safety of campers and staff is our first priority.
-Wildwood's health care policies meet or exceed standards set by the American Camp Association, Mass Audubon, and the state of New Hampshire.
-Our health care team includes a registered nurse who lives on site in the Health Center during non-family sessions and an on-call pediatric practice for consultation and emergencies.
-Monadnock Community Hospital is located in Peterborough, NH, approximately a 20-minute drive from camp.
-All staff members hold current First Aid, CPR, AED, and other applicable health care certifications or licenses as required by their position.
+- The health and safety of campers and staff is our priority.
+Wildwood's health care policies meet or exceed standards set by the American Camp Association, Mass Audubon, and the state of New Hampshire. - Our health care team includes a registered nurse, inclusion specialist and health care assistant who live on site in the health Center during camp and an on-call pediatric practice for consultation and emergencies. - Monadnock Community Hospital is in Peterborough, NH, approximately a 20-minute drive from camp. - Campers who may need to seek medical assistance of a lesser degree will be taken to Heywood Urgent Care in Gardner, MA. - All staff members hold current First Aid, CPR, AED, and other applicable health care certifications or licenses as required by their position.